Amilson/timely-calendar/README.md

 ---

+## Themes

+By change the style-settings.json in src\assets\themes\style-settings.json, we can customize the theme used in the entire application.

+---

 ## Other project

 I developed a project with some awesome features like a npm package with an awesome UI